-Miller, a Republican, was the representative for Connecticut's 1st congressional district from 1947 to 1948.
+Miller was the representative for Connecticut’s 1st congressional district and was a Republican.
+He served from 1947 to 1948.

 From Jan 1939 to Aug 1948, Miller missed 19 of 546 roll call votes, which is 3.5%.
 This is on par with the median of 3.5% among the lifetime records of representatives serving in Aug 1948.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information